Andebugan/pivo-nvim-config/README.md

 -a "{arguments}" - specify run arguments
 ```

-To update neovim configuration from repo (if installed inside container) you can simply `git pull` inside repo or use `<leader>U` keymap.

-## Dependencies
-- openssh-server - for ssh credentials management (pulling your repos from github/gitlab/etc.)
-- git - pulling repos
-- curl - downloading neovim (sadly apt-based package managers do not provide latest versions of neovim)

 ## Neovim
+To update neovim configuration from repo (if installed inside container) you can simply `git pull` inside repo or use `<leader>U` keymap wich basically does the same.

 ### Config file structure
 Package structure: